deckhouse/virtualization/docs/USER_GUIDE.md

 - `Completed` - live migration of the virtual machine has been completed successfully.
 - `Failed` - the live migration of the virtual machine has failed.

-Diagnosing problems with a resource is done by analyzing the information in the `.status.conditions` block.

 You can view active operations using the command:

 ```bash